netmeld/netmeld/README.md

 See the individual module documentation for more detailed information on it and its tooling.
-Note that in the modules documentation, the term `End User` is used instead of identifing all the possible data sources for simplicity and may be a person or other tool.
+Note that in the modules documentation, the term `End User` is used instead of identifying all the possible data sources for simplicity and may be a person or other tool.